 Not all home improvement projects need to be super complicated or break the bank to make a real difference.
 There are some simple things that anyone can handle, so to speak, which can liven up the look of any room.

 Fitting new door handles is a great example.
-Once you know how, it’s a really simple project to take on.
-This post is going to show you how to fit a door handle in 6 simple steps.
+Once you know the steps, it’s a really simple project.
+This post will show you how to fit a door handle in 6 simple steps.

 Tools & Materials

 - Assorted drill bits (standard and spade)

 - Wood chisel

 - Door handle set (handles, latch, spindle, latch front plate & latch strike plate)